TKRoth/ABasic/README.md

 ### HOME
 Set the text cursor at left top of the screen.

+### INK color,palette
+Set the color to a palette color from 0 to 63.

+### LINE x,y
+Draw a line to x,y.

 ### LOCATE X,Y{,CURSOR}
 Set the text cursor to the x/y-position.
 The left top position start with 1,1.
 Optional you can control the cursor.
 Values unequal zero activated the cursor.
 Zero deactivated the cursor.

 ### MODE mode
 Set the screen mode.
 To show the differnt modes view (https://github.com/AgonConsole8/agon-docs/blob/main/docs/vdp/Screen-Modes.md).

+### MOS command
+Call the given MOS command.

+### MOVE x,y
+Set the graphic cursor to x,y.

+### PIXELMODE state
+Activates the physical coordinate system when the state is TRUE.
+This has a resolution dependent from the mode.
+Here start the x/y-counting at left top.
+To deactivated the physical coordinate system the state must be false.

+### PLOT x,y
+Plot a point at x,y.

 ### POKE adress,byte
 Writing a byte with 8 bit to the given address.